Murillo-Henrique-Monteiro-Nacfur/java-example-interview/README.md

 # Java Spring Boot Coding Exercise

-## Important Information
-You will receive the coding exercise via email 20 minutes before the interview.
-Please ensure you download this repository and create a new one for your modifications, which will be committed during the interview.

 ## Running the Application
 To run the Spring Boot application and access the H2 console, follow these steps: